wove/rtd_demo/docs/source/documentation/batch_run_tradeoffs.md

     - *Summary:* generates the Limited map, and stores additional information at each pixel so the total number of "wins", "losses", and "negligible impacts" can be investigated.

-    - *Individual:* stores individual service information on "wins", "losses" etc so these numbers can be inter- rogated along with the summary output at each pixel.
+    - *Individual:* stores individual service information on "wins", "losses" etc so these numbers can be interrogated along with the summary output at each pixel.

     - *Full (summary + individual):* stores all this information within all output tradeoff rasters.
 Users should balance their needs for fuller reporting/analysis with storage and computational demands.